bittukumars/Netflix_data_analysis_project/README.md

 ## Usage

 This repository contains a Jupyter Notebook with Python code for analyzing the Netflix dataset.
 The analysis includes data cleaning, exploratory data analysis (EDA), and visualizations.
-To reproduce the analysis, refer to the provided notebook.